jpruiz84/bpmp-virt/README.md

 		'modinfo vfio_iommu_type1'

-14. Finally you can run your VM
+14. Finally you can run your VM.
+Use the following environment variables and Qemu command.
-	Use the following environment variables and Qemu command Qemu monitor will be on pty, VM console will be in the startup terminal:
+    Qemu monitor will be on pty, VM console will be in the startup terminal:

 		rootfs="tegra_rootfs.qcow2"
 		kernel=Image